Celebrate Mo Udall’s Centennial with Important Figures from His Life

 On Wednesday, December 7, 2022 from 4:00 PM - 5:30 PM EDT, a bevy of public figures who knew and were impacted by Morris Udall’s work and wit will gather in a remote meeting to honor the life and legacy of this giant of American politics near the end of what would have been his 100th year on the planet.

-You are invited to join the likes of U.S. Ambassador to Vatican City Cindy McCain, former Arizona senator John Kyl, former Arizona governor and Secretary of the Interior Bruce Babbitt, several surviving members of the Udall family, and many more online to reflect on the Udall legacy and its lasting impact on the state of Arizona and Beyond.
+You are invited to join the likes of U.S. Ambassador Cindy McCain, former Arizona senator John Kyl, former Arizona governor and Secretary of the Interior Bruce Babbitt, several surviving members of the Udall family, and many more online to reflect on the Udall legacy and its lasting impact on the state of Arizona and Beyond.